-Individual Student Score Reports, commonly called ISRs, become available to the state assessment administrator in mid-June to mid-July, depending on when each state's spring assessment window closed.
+Individual Student Score Reports, commonly called ISRs, become available to the state assessment administrator in mid-June to mid-July, depending on when the state's spring assessment window closed.
 Each state will also decide which Educator Portal roles will have direct access to the ISRs in Educator Portal.
-In most states, the building or district assessment coordinators provide the test administrators with the ISRs for the students they tested the past year.
+In most states, when school begins again in the fall, the building or district assessment coordinators provide the test administrators with the ISRs for the students they tested the past spring.

-Directions on how to access the ISRs are described in the Access Reports and Extract section of the EDUCATOR PORTAL USER GUIDE.
+Directions on how to access the ISRs are described in the section Access Reports and Extracts of the EDUCATOR PORTAL USER GUIDE.